Frequently Asked Questions

 Concerning a bill or assessment: 1-800-829-8815

-To check the status of a refund: 1-800-829-4477
+Status of a refund: 1-800-829-4477

 IRS Fraud Hotline: 1-800-829-0433

 Baton Rouge, La.
 70808

-Because of the provisions contained in our disclosure laws, we are not allowed to divulge any information regarding our investigations to our informants or anyone else not authorized to receive the information.
-We can assure you, however, that we will review the information you provide and proceed with whatever action is warranted, either by pursuing a criminal investigation into the matter or by referring it to one of our civil divisions for consideration and possible audit.
+Because of the provisions contained in Louisiana’s disclosure laws, the Louisiana Department of Revenue is not allowed to divulge information regarding investigations to anyone not authorized to receive the information.
+We will review the information you provide and proceed with whatever action is warranted, if any, either by pursuing a criminal investigation into the matter or by referring it to the civil division for consideration and possible audit.

 What do you do about someone who has claimed someone who is not their dependent on their income tax return?

-You can contact us, the Special Investigations Division of the Louisiana Department of Revenue, at 225-219-2280.
+You can contact the Criminal Investigations Division of the Louisiana Department of Revenue, at 866-940-7053.
 We also recommend that you contact the IRS Fraud Hotline at 1-800-829-1040.

 top of page